JIT Learning Modules

 > Start Module

-Just like we monitor crop and heifer growth, we need to monitor compost pile activity as well.
-This module shows you how to monitor for temperatures, leachate, odors, flies, scavengers and other problems.
+Just like we monitor and manage crop and heifer growth, we need to keep track of compost pile activity as well.
+This module shows you how to monitor piles or windrows for temperatures, leachate, odors, flies, scavengers and other problems.

 > Start Module